 This effect temporarily grants the target the indicated ability, skill, trait or feature, as if they themselves possessed that rule.
-The declared target can be anything, from a type of object (like Weapon or Armour) to a creature.
-Some common examples of this effect include:
+The declared target can be anything, from a type of

 - Imbue Weapon [+X [Damage Type] Damage]: This increases the base damage of the weapon by X and/or changes its damage type.
 In some cases, it could also grant it a particular weapon quality. - Imbue Armour [+X AP]: This increases the Armour Points granted by wearing the armour by X. - Imbue Creature [ability]: The grants the creature the ability, trait, skill or feature indicated as if they themselves possessed that rule.